-Modernizing databases into a cloud-based infrastructure.
+- Modernizing databases into a cloud-based infrastructure.
 Coastal steelhead data will be stored in central repositories.
 Data managers are actively meeting with district staff to ensure new solutions address the needs and issues facing local projects.
 Integrating mobile electronic devices for field data collection has begun and will continue to expand.
-Staff will

-- migrate from paper-based to electronic data entry to improve data flow efficiency and accuracy. - Developing web-based interfaces for staff to view existing data and perform quality assurance checks.
+Staff will migrate from paper-based to electronic data entry to improve data flow efficiency and accuracy. - Developing web-based interfaces for staff to view existing data and perform quality assurance checks.
 These systems will have data export tools ranging from generic outputs of raw data to specialized summaries required for specific objectives as well as automated data transfers to co-managers and regional repositories.
-These data export tools may be internal and/or accessible to the public through the WDFW website. - Overcoming barriers to progress including lack of staff time to develop software and provide adequate technical support, as well as costs to acquire the necessary technology. - 3.1.3 Quantitative forecasting methodologies will be continually developed and improved in collaboration with Science Division.
+These data export tools may be internal and/or accessible to the public through the WDFW website. - Overcoming barriers to progress including lack of staff time to develop software and provide adequate technical support, as well as costs to acquire the necessary technology.

+3.1.3 Quantitative forecasting methodologies will be continually developed and improved in collaboration with Science Division.
 The performance of these tools will be compared against existing methodologies.
 Decisions about the utilization of forecasting tools in pre-season planning will be made with co-managers.

-This plan addresses two quantitative analysis techniques that are currently under development within WDFW: an ensemble timeseries model and an integrated population model (IPM).
-The timeseries model will be used as a supplemental tool for single-year population abundance forecasting, while the IPM will be assessed for its effectiveness in estimating population parameters, evaluating long-term population status, and as a step towards comprehensive Management Strategy Evaluations (MSEs) (discussed further in Section 5: Regional Management Plans).
+This plan addresses three forecasting techniques that are currently under development within WDFW: 1) an ensemble timeseries model, (2) an integrated population model (IPM) and (3) IPM based Management Strategy Evaluations (MSEs).
+The timeseries model will be used as a supplemental tool for single-year population abundance forecasting, while the IPM will be assessed for its effectiveness in estimating population parameters and evaluating long-term population status.
+The IPM will also serve as the population dynamic model underpinning MSEs, which will evaluate conservation and fishing opportunity costs and benefits associated with management alternatives, including various harvest control rules.
+MSEs will inform the development of RMPs and are therefore discussed further in Section 5: Regional Management Plans.
 Examples of the ensemble timeseries model are included in the River Specific Supplements (Section 9).
 All utilized forecasting methodologies will be reevaluated on a regular basis to assess the relative accuracy and precision of each model.
-A full description of the methods and results of these modeling techniques is included in the Appendices; however, summarized descriptions are provided below:
+Full descriptions of the methods associated with the ensemble timeseries and IPM modeling techniques are included in the Appendices; however, summarized descriptions are provided below:

-The Ensemble Timeseries Model was created by Department staff in 2022 using several types of commonly used forecasting models fit to historical estimates of runsize (catch + escapement).
+The Ensemble Timeseries Model was created by Department staff in 2022 using several types of commonly used forecasting time series models fit to historical estimates of runsize (catch + escapement).
 Data used to fit the models are split into a training and a validation dataset to evaluate the ability of each model to make one-year-ahead forecasts.
-We evaluate forecasts for the last ten years of the available time series and compare models based on their forecasting accuracy/performance.
-Using these individual models, we then develop ensembles of multiple models by evaluating optimal model weights to construct the best possible ensemble, which is then used to generate the final one-year-ahead forecast of future run size.
+We evaluate forecasts for the last ten years of the available time series and compare models based on their forecasting accuracy.
+Using these individual models, we then develop ensembles of multiple models by evaluating optimal model weights to construct the best possible ensemble, which is then used to generate the final one-year-ahead forecast of future runsize.
 The relative performance of the Ensemble Timeseries Model has not been evaluated against more traditional approaches; however, it offers some potential advantages.
 Advantages of the Ensemble Timeseries Model approach include:

-Some of the models within the ensemble are fit with regression covariates such as stream flow, sea surface temperature (SST), and the North Pacific Gyre Oscillation (NPGO) index.

-- The approach is code-based and could be linked to centralized steelhead databases to automatically produce forecasts. - Could increase the transparency and consistency of forecasting techniques coast wide.
+- Some of the models within the ensemble are fit with regression covariates such as stream flow, sea surface temperature (SST), and the North Pacific Gyre Oscillation (NPGO) index. - The approach is code-based and could be linked to centralized steelhead databases to automatically produce forecasts. - Could increase the transparency and consistency of forecasting techniques coast wide.